trailofbits/dylint/README.md

     ]
 ```

-If you want to use rust-analyzer inside a lint library, you need add the following to your VS Code `settings.json` file:
+If you want to use rust-analyzer inside a lint library, you need to add the following to your VS Code `settings.json` file:

 ```json
     "rust-analyzer.rustcSource": "discover",